psy0rz/zfs_autobackup/README.md

 ## Transfer buffering, compression and rate limiting.

 If you're transferring over a slow link it might be useful to use `--compress=zstd-fast`.
-This will compres the data before sending, so it uses less bandwidth.
+This will compress the data before sending, so it uses less bandwidth.
+An alternative to this is to use --zfs-compressed: This will transfer blocks that already have compression intact. (--compress will usually compress much better but uses much more resources. --zfs-compressed uses the least resources, but can be a disadvantage if you want to use a different compression method on the target.)

 You can also limit the datarate by using the `--rate` option.